Medically reviewed by Shahzadi Devje, Registered Dietitian (RD) & Certified Diabetes Educator (CDE)

 - Legumes: beans, chickpeas, lentils, split peas

-Including foods rich in protein not only keep you full for longer, but also prevent muscle loss.
+Including foods rich in protein keeps you full for longer and helps prevent muscle loss.
 Examples of plant and animal sources of protein include:

 - Lean meat